jcgs2503/jcgs2503/README.md

-- 👋 Hi, I’m Jerry Chang
+- 👋 Hi, I’m Jerry Chang.
+I don't work with this account often.
 - 👀 I’m interested in building webpage apps and mobile apps.
 I am more familiar with developing with React and Node.js.
 - 🌱 I’m currently learning Data Structure and Algorithm at National Taiwan University.
 - 📫 Reach me: jcgs2503@gmail.com

 ## 💻 Languages and Frameworks:
 <div>